removingnest109/aes-gui/README.md

 A tool for encrypting and decrypting text securely with a graphical user interface.

-Uses Rust compiled to WASM for the encryption logic, and slint for ui framework
+Uses Rust for the encryption logic, and slint for ui framework

 ## About